 Samosa is one of the most popular portable snacks in India.
-Traditionally, it is a flaky pastry filled with a spicy potato filling (with or without meat) and fried in oil.
+Traditionally, it is a flaky wheat flour-based pastry filled with a spicy potato filling (with or without meat) and fried in oil.
 Samosa is usually shaped in a triangle or more like a cone.
-Depending on the filling samosa can be vegan, but sadly the original samosa recipe uses a wheat flour based wrapper which is not gluten-free.

-To make vegan / vegetarian samosa, you need 5 veggies and 5 spices.
-Yes, the spices are the heart of this dish to make them taste like a samosa.
-So what do you need?
+To make samosas in rice paper, you need 5 veggies and 5 spices.
+Yes, the spices are the heart of this dish, making it taste amazing.
+So what do you need to have?

 - Peel and mince onion and garlic.